Plasco Building: Fire and collapse

+Criticism on Ghalibaf

+Tehran's municipality under Ghalibaf, was regarded by the media as responsible for the negligence of the building.
+They pointed out insufficient fire department funding, only one safety warning, slow crisis response and prioritizing debris removal over survivor safety.

+Casualties among firefighters

 Twenty firefighters have been reported to be killed.
 At least 70 others were injured by the collapse, with 23 taken to local hospitals having suffered severe injuries.
 The building primarily collapsed vertically, causing minimal damage to neighboring buildings.

 The remains of 15 firefighters were recovered after nine days of relief and rescue operations, which were aided by the local military.
 Tens of thousands of Iranians, including firefighters and senior officials, attended the funeral ceremony held at Tehran's Grand Mosalla.
 They were laid to rest in part of the Behesht-e Zahra cemetery that is reserved for martyrs.
 Iranian Leader Ayatollah Khamenei eulogized the firefighters in a message, calling them heroes and shaheeds.

 Following the building's collapse, its owner, the Mostazafan Foundation, declined to make a public statement.
 Four days later, on 23 January 2017 the foundation apologized for their role in the possible failure in building's safety, but added that they are not a member of building's board who is responsible for the building's affairs.
 Mohammad Saeedikia, CEO of Mostazafan Foundation also said that the organization is ready to rebuild the Plasco in two years.

 In April 2017 the government issued a report on the collapse of the building which stated that the Mostazafan Foundation had ignored warnings given by the authorities.
 The report also stated that government ministries had failed to enforce 22 national building regulations.